huhulaoxian/VideoAesthetics/Handcraft/README.md

 [2] Datta, R., Joshi, D., Li, J., & Wang, J. Z. (2006, May).
 Studying aesthetics in photographic images using a computational approach.
 In European conference on computer vision (pp. 288-301).
 Springer, Berlin, Heidelberg.

 [3] Hasler, D., & Suesstrunk, S. E. (2003, June).
 Measuring colorfulness in natural images.
 In Human vision and electronic imaging VIII (Vol. 5007, pp. 87-96).
 International Society for Optics and Photonics.

+[4] Machajdik, J., & Hanbury, A. (2010, October).
+Affective image classification using features inspired by psychology and art theory.
+In Proceedings of the 18th ACM international conference on Multimedia (pp. 83-92).
+ACM.

 ## Reference github